There are a number of superstars and key fantasy players who are dealing with injuries that may - or may not - linger into the 2021-22 NBA season.

 Injury: ACL and meniscus

 Isaac missed all of the 2020-21 season after suffering a torn ACL and meniscus in the 2020 NBA bubble.
 The 23-year-old emerged as a fantasy star by way of racking up defensive counting stats, averaging 2.3 blocks and 1.6 steals per game in 2019-20.
-The latest states that Isaac has resumed on-court work but is without a timetable for return, so don't be afraid to take him after the first few tiers of stars go off the board.
-He should be a valuable fantasy player once he returns to action.
+The latest states that Isaac has resumed on-court work, but will not do full-court work during training camp and is still without a timetable for return.
+Even still, don't be afraid to take him after the first few tiers of stars go off the board, as he should be a valuable fantasy player once he returns to action.

 Kawhi Leonard, LA Clippers